There are many benefits to participating in play therapy for cerebral palsy.

 Play is associated with stress relief and care-free fun.

 It’s an essential component of development in children as it allows them to be creative and explore freely.
+Children often are able to best learn when participating in play.

 Through this article, you’ll learn how children with cerebral palsy can benefit from play therapy.
-Let’s start!

 What is Play Therapy?